manan999/study-app/README.md

 ## Installation Instructions

 1. Clone the repository
-2. Using, Terminal go to the corresponsing directory and run
+2. To install all the dependencies for the project.
+Using Terminal go to the corresponsing directory and run
   ```
   npm install
   ```
-  This will install the dependencies for the project

 3. To run development/local build
   ```
   npm start